dcigic92/pp1-el-nido-tours/README.md

     - [Tour C](https://www.getyourguide.com/hidden-beach-l104676/el-nido-island-hopping-tour-c-hidden-beaches-shrine-t219591/)
     - [Tour D](https://www.getyourguide.com/el-nido-l974/el-nido-hidden-beaches-and-lagoons-boat-hopping-tour-d-t229222/)

+- All icons for the footer, about page and contact page were taken from [Font Awesome](https://fontawesome.com/).

 ### Code

-- HTML and CSS code for the menu for small screen sizes was copied and modified from [here](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_topnav).
+- HTML, CSS and JavaScript code for the menu for small screen sizes was copied and modified from [here](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_topnav).
 - How to display an unordered list in two columns found [here](https://stackoverflow.com/questions/14745297/how-to-display-an-unordered-list-in-two-columns).
+- Snook’s variant of using rem for font sizing found [here](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/).

 ## Acknowledgements

 I would like to thank my mentor Akshat Garg for his feedback and good advice.